GeoInvesting Presents Additional Evidence to Support Assertions

 Often times, when a company has reported incorrect financial statements, multiple accounts are misstated.
 For example, in many China fraud cases that we have covered, overstated revenues resulted in false cash balances and uncollectible receivables.
 In the case of AFSI, we believe that the underreported losses have resulted in understated gross loss reserves in financials reported to the SEC.

 Additionally, AFSI conducted a conference call to address some of the issues we raised, and our conviction has not wavered.
 In this report, we present additional analysis using the information provided in the conference call which we believe bolsters our claim.
-A full transcript of the call is available here.

 We are still short shares of AFSI, and based on the additional evidence and information provided by the company in their conference call, we have revised our fair value estimate to $2.17 – $6.51 per share.
 Investors who view our target as extreme and rely on continued support by sell side analysts should keep in mind that just prior to TWGP’s 87% collapse, many of the analysts urging investors to buy AFSI today recommended TWGP.
 In our view, that supports our view that many sector analysts are simply unaware of these issues or are willing to accept simple anecdotal answers from AFSI management as they did with TWGP.
 Remember, analysts get paid for helping the AFSIs and TWGPs of the world, not investors.